ADD CONDITION

 Drug Overview

-Kroger Honey Lemon Cough Drops are designed to provide temporary relief from coughs that may occur with a cold, as well as minor throat irritation and soreness.
-These soothing drops can help ease discomfort, making it easier for you to get through your day when you're feeling under the weather.
+Kroger Honey Lemon Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as soothe occasional minor throat irritation and soreness.
+These drops combine honey and lemon flavors to provide a comforting experience while helping to ease your symptoms.

 Uses